rauc/rauc/docs/integration.rst

 -------------------------------

 There are several ways to run the RAUC service on your target.
-The recommended way is to use a Systemd-based system and allow to start RAUC via D-Bus activation.
+The recommended way is to use a systemd-based system and allow to start RAUC via D-Bus activation.

 You can start the RAUC service manually by executing::